pboechat/roadgen/README.md

 - _Settlement Radius_: This parameter controls the size of settlement from the point they started (in world units).

-- _Settlement Crossing/Highway Probabilities_: This parameter is the normalized (0-1) probability for a road segment that is either a highway or is in a crossing (i.e., has 2 orthogonal road segments connected to it) to spawn a settlement.
+- _Settlement Crossing/Highway Probabilities_: This parameter is the normalized (0-1) probability of a road segment that is either a highway or is in a crossing (i.e., has 2 orthogonal road segments connected to it) spawning a settlement.

 - _Generate Highways/Streets_: Enable/disable the generation of highways/streets.